Battle giant monsters with a fleet of walking fortresses in Nomadic survival MMO Last Oasis

 For this mass migration, walkers are essential.
 There are a handful of different styled walkers you can build for yourself and your clan that all serve different purposes.
 Walkers can be as small as a pedal bike to as huge as a house, and players will have to get very familiar with their grappling hooks to safely board the bigger walkers.
 Some are light and built for speed, others have large cargo spaces carrying lots of resources for trading, some have large deck spaces perfect for building lots of weapons on.

 "The Hornet Walker is intended to be a kind of PvE Walker because it has pretty good HP so it can take quite a punch," Hofreither says.
 "It has a low center of gravity so it becomes more stable when there's a lot of collisions going on.
-And it's shaped just allows for a lot of weapons on deck.
+And its shape allows for a lot more weapons on deck.
 It's a little bit slower than other workers that makes it not as good in PvP as in PvE."

 As well as fighting other ships, there are the monsters that hide beneath the desert.
 Going into their territory is a risk but it balances with a hefty reward of rare resources.
 It can be devastating when a walker that you had been building for a few hours gets obliterated but if you do manage to defeat one of the monsters you can salvage its body and sell it at an Oasis trade station.